Exelon (NASDAQ:EXC) Stock Rating Upgraded by StockNews.com

-Exelon (NASDAQ:EXC – Get Free Report) was upgraded by equities research analysts at StockNews.com from a “sell” rating to a “hold” rating in a report released on Tuesday.
+Exelon (NASDAQ:EXC – Get Free Report) was upgraded by equities researchers at StockNews.com from a “sell” rating to a “hold” rating in a report issued on Monday.

-A number of other research analysts have also weighed in on the stock.
-Evercore ISI lowered shares of Exelon from an “outperform” rating to an “in-line” rating in a research note on Friday, December 15th.
-Wells Fargo & Company cut their price target on shares of Exelon from $41.00 to $39.00 and set an “equal weight” rating for the company in a report on Thursday, February 22nd.
-TheStreet downgraded shares of Exelon from a “b-” rating to a “c+” rating in a report on Wednesday, February 7th.
-Guggenheim downgraded shares of Exelon from a “buy” rating to a “neutral” rating and cut their price target for the company from $44.00 to $40.00 in a report on Friday, December 15th.
-Finally, Morgan Stanley downgraded shares of Exelon from an “overweight” rating to an “equal weight” rating and cut their price target for the company from $45.00 to $38.00 in a report on Monday, December 18th.
-One analyst has rated the stock with a sell rating, ten have given a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $39.09.
+Other research analysts also recently issued reports about the stock.
+TheStreet downgraded shares of Exelon from a “b-” rating to a “c+” rating in a research report on Wednesday, February 7th.
+Evercore ISI downgraded shares of Exelon from an “outperform” rating to an “in-line” rating in a research report on Friday, December 15th.
+UBS Group downgraded shares of Exelon from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $47.00 to $37.00 in a research report on Tuesday, January 2nd.
+Wells Fargo & Company dropped their target price on shares of Exelon from $41.00 to $39.00 and set an “equal weight” rating on the stock in a research report on Thursday, February 22nd.
+Finally, Guggenheim downgraded shares of Exelon from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $44.00 to $40.00 in a research report on Friday, December 15th.
+One equities research analyst has rated the stock with a sell rating, ten have assigned a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Exelon has an average rating of “Hold” and a consensus price target of $39.09.

-Exelon (NASDAQ:EXC – Get Free Report) last released its quarterly earnings data on Wednesday, February 21st.
-The company reported $0.60 earnings per share for the quarter, beating analysts’ consensus estimates of $0.58 by $0.02.
+Exelon (NASDAQ:EXC – Get Free Report) last released its earnings results on Wednesday, February 21st.
+The company reported $0.60 EPS for the quarter, topping analysts’ consensus estimates of $0.58 by $0.02.
 Exelon had a net margin of 10.72% and a return on equity of 9.40%.
-The business had revenue of $5.37 billion during the quarter, compared to analyst estimates of $3.87 billion.
-During the same period in the previous year, the business earned $0.43 EPS.
-Exelon’s revenue was up 15.0% compared to the same quarter last year.
-On average, analysts predict that Exelon will post 2.39 earnings per share for the current year.
+The business had revenue of $5.37 billion for the quarter, compared to the consensus estimate of $3.87 billion.
+During the same period in the previous year, the firm earned $0.43 EPS.
+The business’s revenue for the quarter was up 15.0% on a year-over-year basis.
+On average, analysts forecast that Exelon will post 2.41 earnings per share for the current fiscal year.

 About Exelon